SpearAndFang/primitive-survival/README.md

 }
 ```

-For examples of how to add this correctly, see:
+To understand how to add these transforms correctly, see some files that I've already put them to use:

 ```itemtypes/other/earthwormcastings.json```
 An inTreeHollowTransform in action in Primitive Survival.